All your questions about the RideSafer Travel Vest answered. If you don’t see your question, Contact Us to ask.

 MOST COMMONLY ASKED RIDESAFER QUESTIONS (MORE BELOW)

-As a FMVSS 213 certified child restraint, RideSafer is a legal child restraint when used according to manufacturer’s instructions.
+As a FMVSS 213 certified child restraint, RideSafer is a legal child restraint in all states when used according to manufacturer’s instructions.

 We have compiled a list of state laws for each state of the United States and comment about the legality of using the RideSafer in regard to the law for each state.
 Click here to see our list of states’ car seat laws.